ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-achieve-iso45001-health-safety-management-accreditation.md

 layout:
   - type: full
     full:
-      title: ASL Have Achieved ISO 45001 - Health & Safety Management Accreditation
+      title: ASL Have Achieved ISO 45001 - Health & Safety Management Certification
       text: >-
-        We Have Successfully Achieved ISO 45001 - The International Standard for Occupational Health & Safety Management.
+        We are thrilled to announce we have successfully achieved ISO 45001 - The International Standard for Occupational Health & Safety Management.

-        It has been an exciting 12 months after we set off on the challenge to achieve the exceptionally high Health & Safety standards of ISO 45001, and we are happy to announce that we have done it!

         **Implementing ISO 45001 Over 6 Months**